Skip to main content

 What amount can I expect?

 Please note: the picture is only meant to give you an idea.
-The actual amount depends on your own age and salary.
-After the transfer, you will hear from us how much this amount is.
+The actual amount will depend on your own age, salary and part-time percentage.
+After the switch, you will hear from us how much this amount is.

 What about that financial health?

-You can read this by referring to our funding ratio.
-The coverage ratio indicates whether we have enough cash to pay every pension under the current rules, now and in the future.
-If the current coverage ratio at the switch is 106 percent or higher, we can fully compensate for the disadvantage you would have in the future.
-If the coverage ratio is lower, we can only do so partially.
-And if the coverage ratio is below 100 percent, employers and employees will start talking to each other and to us again.
+You can assess this by referring to our funding ratio.
+The funding ratio indicates whether we have enough cash to pay every pension under the current rules, now and in the future.
+If the funding ratio at the time of the switch is 106 per cent or higher, we can fully compensate for the disadvantage you would have in the future.
+If the funding ratio is lower, we can only do so partially.
+If the funding ratio is below 100 per cent, employers and employees will renegotiate with each other and with us again.
 View our current coverage ratio.

 When will I find out what this means for me?

-The additional amount depends on our financial situation at the time of the switch.
-And, for example, your salary at that time.
+The extra amount depends on our financial situation at the time of the switch and, for example, on your salary at that time.
 That is why we can only say exactly what you will receive a few months after the switch, expected in May or June 2027.
+You will find the amount on the overview of your pension that you will receive from us in that period.

-Do you want to know more before that time?
-For example, because you are considering leaving the sector or because you want your pension to start paying out in part or in full?
-We can make a cautious assessment for you from the spring of 2026.
-This tells you what the extra amount will mean for your expected monthly pension.
+If you would like to know more before that time – for example because you are considering leaving the sector, because you would like your pension to start paying out in part or in full or because you are going to work less – get in touch with us so that we can make a cautious estimate for you.
+This will give you a rough idea of what the extra amount will mean for your expected monthly pension and what the most sensible course of action is in your situation.

-In the examples below we use the term pensionable earnings.
-This is the part of your salary on which your pension accrues.
+In the examples below, we use the term ‘pensionable earnings’.
+This is the part of your salary over which you accrue a pension.
 You can calculate it as follows:

 • Take the gross annual salary that counts towards the calculation of your pension.